magemonkeystudio/genesis/README.md

 [![Build](https://github.com/promcteam/BossShopPro/actions/workflows/release.yml/badge.svg?branch=main)](https://s01.oss.sonatype.org/content/repositories/snapshots/com/promcteam/bossshoppro)
 [![Build](https://github.com/promcteam/BossShopPro/actions/workflows/devbuild.yml/badge.svg?branch=dev)](https://s01.oss.sonatype.org/content/repositories/snapshots/com/promcteam/bossshoppro)

-# BossShopPro
+# Genesis

-BossShopPro is one of the most player-friendly and multifunctional GUI plugins ever!
+Genesis is one of the most player-friendly and multifunctional GUI plugins ever!
 Say goodbye to all the annoying command- or signshops!
 It can not only be used to create shops but for every kind of menu.
 Here are just a few examples: